 The best way to avoid this is by creating a pared-back design that renders easily to the smaller display of a phone screen.

 Google’s mobile site speed test analyses the speed of your website, giving it an overall rating for mobile-friendliness.
 It will also offer specific recommendations about how to improve your site for mobile users.

 Having an (SSL) Secure Sockets Layer for your website will give you a small ranking boost.
 More importantly, it will give your customers peace of mind when buying from you and exchanging personal information.

 Cyberattackers will always target sites with weak security.
 If you’re handling sensitive information over the web, you might also want to level up with a security solution to help you protect customer data.

 A well-planned website will help you with two things: UX and SEO.
-Some web designers talk about the “three click” principle; the idea that you should be able to navigate to any given page on your site within key clicks.
+Some web designers talk about the three-click principle; the idea that you should be able to navigate to any given page on your site within key clicks.

 Having a sitemap on your website is also important for your SEO score because it shows Google that the website in question is well-organised and easy to navigate for potential users.

 All the best websites have a few things in common.
 Getting the technical fundamentals in place is perhaps the most quantifiable measure of success.
 Good websites are clean, simple and easy to navigate on any given device.

-To see this philosophy in action and find out more about what we can do for you, check out some more examples of our work: ‘UENI Website Examples – What You’ll Get With Us’.
+To see this philosophy in action and find out more about what we can do for you, check out some more examples of our work: UENI Website Examples – What You’ll Get With Us.

 We know that a free website designed by someone else still might sound too good to be true.
-If you’re still unconvinced, check out what other people have to say about the service: ‘UENI Reviews: Where To Find Them Online’.
+If you’re still unconvinced, check out what other people have to say about the service: UENI Reviews: Where To Find Them Online.